How to Prevent Prompt Injection: A Security Guide for AI Applications

 Common Failure Modes

-1. Relying on system prompts alone.
-"But I told it not to do that" is not a security strategy.
+The most frequent failure is relying on system prompts alone.
+The statement "But I told it not to do that" is not a security strategy; it is an admission that no structural controls exist.

 Prompt Injection Prevention Checklist